Esther

 7:10 So they hanged Haman on the gallows that he had prepared for Mordecai.
 Then was the king's wrath pacified.

-Decree of Judahite genocide revoked
+Decree of Judahite Purge Revoked

 Esther 8:1 On that day did the king Ahasuerus (Artaxerxes) give the house of Haman the Judahites' enemy unto Esther the queen.
 And Mordecai came before the king; for Esther had told what he was unto her.
 Her uncle.